Ready to become a sperm donor?

 - To make several donations over several months

 - For a period of abstinence before each donation

-- For the possibility of being identifiable when any child born of your donation turns 18
+- Being identifiable when any child born of your donations turns 18

 Find your nearest Semovo clinic